jboss-developer/jboss-migration-center/_snippets/migration_planning.md

 Migration Planning
 ==================

-Every migration project, no matter the size or scope, requires detailed planning to ensure success.
-It is important to look at all facets of your IT environment.
-Understand the risks, savings, and cost structure of your migration project.
-This information will enable you to accurately project net improvements and realize actual return on your IT investment.
+Migrating applications can be a complicated process.
+To ensure success, every migration project, no matter the size or scope, should always start with a detailed migration plan.
+Beginning with a plan and  assessment which looks at all facets of your IT environment will help you understand the risks, savings, and anticipated costs of your migration project.
+This information will also enable you determine the steps you need to take to achieve the migration goals this project is designed to provide.

-The considerations and processes detailed here are designed to help you identify migration opportunities, examine the risks associated with various migration scenarios, create a standard migration process, and help develop a comprehensive strategic migration plan.
+The considerations and processes detailed here are designed to help you identify migration opportunities, examine the risks associated with various migration scenarios, create a standard migration process, and help develop a strategic migration plan.

-Prior to formal planning, an organization must acknowledge the motivations behind the migration, as well as understand the advantages and disadvantages to each potential migration scenario.
+Prior to formal planning, an organization must determine the drivers (link to the migration drivers page) behind the migration, as well as understand the advantages and disadvantages to each potential migration scenario.
 Lacking this understanding, organizations may be unprepared for decisions and trade-offs that must be made throughout the planning process.

-Once motivations are clear, organizations should step through each of the four phases of the strategic migration process detailed here.
+After your migration motivations and goals are well defined, there are four phases of the migration process an orgaions should step through each of the four phases of the strategic migration process detailed here.
 Those phases are:

-1. Perform an application and infrastructure analysis.
+1. Perform an <B>Application and Infrastructure Assessment</B>.
-2. Measure organizational readiness.
+2. Measure <B>Organizational Readiness</B>.
-3. Develop a strategic migration plan
+3. Develop a <B>Strategic Migration Plan</B>
-4. Implement the migration plan
+4. Implement the <B>Migration Plan</B>

-Phase I: Application and Infrastructure Analysis
+Phase I: Application and Infrastructure Assessment
 ------------------------------------------------

-To ensure that business services are not disrupted in an unplanned fashion, a detailed  application and infrastructure assessment is needed.
+To ensure that business services are not unnecessarily disrupted, a detailed application and infrastructure assessment is needed.
 The purpose of this analysis is to create a document package for each application, with sufficient understanding of its current footprint, to evolve a clear, orderly, measurable migration strategy.

 The document package consistes of the following documents.